mtxfellen/tf2hud-fixes/.github/README.md

 ---

 ### Notables Fixes
-- Added back the passive attributes text to the Loadout screen.
 - Added minmode UI for Capture the Flag, Player Destruction, PASS Time and Arena Hybrid game-modes.
 - Added missing font definitions to the client scheme.
 - Fixed Backpack screen header not displaying correctly when applying a tool.